tekwiz/apollo/README.markdown

 If you want to be informed about everything happening everywhere, e.g. for logging then you can use the universal `on_transition` hook:

-    workflow do
+    apollo do
       state :one do
-        event :increment, :transitions_to => :two
+        event :increment, :to => :two
       end
       state :two
       on_transition do |from, to, triggering_event, *event_args|